Mechanism for Right Sided Lower Limb Symptoms Due to Short Right Leg Syndrome

 Short Right Leg Syndrome (SRLS) effects on lower limbs are not known and poorly understood by the therapeutic community.
 Left leg cases due to the postural anomaly of anterior hip rotation at the left hip.
-Right sided cases are due to lumbro-sacral dysfunction caused by disk bulging through lumbar vertebrae and disturbed hip rhythm from rigidity at right hip on the right side.
-Right sided cases are less common.
-I consider it more serious as these symptoms indicate the integrity of the spine is being compromised.
-Right side symptoms may never amount to anything more than low level symptoms but under sustained pressure and loading may result in catastrophic failure requiring surgical intervention for disk bulging.
+Right sided cases due to lumbro-sacral dysfunction caused by disk bulging through lumbar region and disturbed hip rhythm from rigidity at right hip on the right side.
+Right sided cases are less common and I consider to be more serious as these symptoms indicate the integrity of the spine is being compromised.
+Right side symptoms may never amount to anything more than low level symptoms but under sustained pressure, loading and an event may result in catastrophic failure.

 First published 5 Sept 20